potatocatkris/Python-Text-RPG/README.md

 # Python-Text-RPG
-Text based game made in Python following a YT video
+- Text based game made in Python following a YT video, I'll slowly add more and better features as I learn then from other videos.

 # Controls #

-- use up, down, left, right to move
-- type your commands to do them
-- use "look" to inspect something

 # Map #